 Tarangire National Park – Elephant Hangout

-In the Tarangire National Park, the Tarangire River provides a vital life source for the huge amount of game.
-Particularly wildebeest, zebra and buffalo that migrate here during the dry season, from June to October.
-A little known fact is that, at the end of the dry season (September to November), the elephant concentration in Tarangire National Park rivals the Serengeti migration earlier on in the year.
-Generally June to early November are the best times for a Tarangire safari.
+The Tarangire River is a vital life source for the huge amount of game in Tarangire National Park.
+In particular, the wildebeest, zebra and buffalo that migrate here during the dry season from June to October.
+A little known fact is that, at the tail end of the dry season (September to November), the elephant concentration in Tarangire rivals the Serengeti migration earlier in the year.
+So generally June to early November are the best times for a Tarangire safari.

-Tarangire’s vast numbers of ancient baobab trees immediately captures your eye.
-Often referred to as ‘the land of the giants’, Tarangire National Park is dominated by huge baobab trees.
-Many rubbed raw from the large herds of elephant.
-You can also see plenty of lovely acacia tortillis trees with their characteristic flat-topped silhouette.
+In the Tarangire, the vast number of ancient baobab trees immediately grabs your attention.
+Often referred to as ‘the land of the giants’, these huge trees dominate the Tarangire National Park.
+Many are rubbed raw from the large herds of elephant.
+You’ll also see plenty of lovely acacia tortillis trees with their characteristic flat-topped silhouette.

-It’s important to look at the animal migration patterns throughout Tanzania when considering when to visit.
-At the end of the dry season (from late November/early December onwards) the game tends to leave the Tarangire.
-As there is a choice of nutritious grasses elsewhere.
-Herds of zebra and wildebeest head to the Rift Valley floor.
+It’s important to look at the animal migration patterns throughout Tanzania as you consider when to visit.
+At the end of the dry season (from late November/early December) the game tends to leave the Tarangire.
+As by then there’s a choice of nutritious grasses elsewhere.
+Herds of zebra and wildebeest all head to the Rift Valley floor around Lake Manyara and the southern Serengeti.
 However, as the dry season begins again in June, the game returns to Tarangire National Park.
-Drawn by the wide Tarangire river and the swamps of the southern Tarangire park.
-Game-viewing at this time can be extremely rewarding.
+By then the wide Tarangire river and the swamps of the south provide much needed water.
+At this time game-viewing is extremely rewarding.

-The Tarangire lodges are located both inside the national park and just outside its borders.
+The Tarangire safari lodges are located both inside the national park and just outside its borders.
 Both locations have their merits.
-Located immediately outside the park bounds, long-term favourites such as Tarangire Treetops can offer interaction with the local community and night time game drives.
-Inside the park itself the best are Oliver’s Camp and its sister property, Little Oliver’s; Sanctuary Swala and Nomad Kuro.
-More affordable lodging is found at Maramboi and Lake Burunge Tented Camps.
+Located immediately outside the park are long-term favourites such as Tarangire Treetops.
+Lodges just outside can offer interaction with the local community and night-time game drives.
+Inside the park are Oliver’s Camp and its sister property, Little Oliver’s, as well as Sanctuary Swala and Nomad Kuro.
+Maramboi and Lake Burunge Tented Camps offers more affordable lodging.